Expand into Singapore — without an entity

 Singapore compensation laws

-In Singapore, there are no laws governing a set minimum wage.
+In Singapore, there is no universally set minimum wage.
 This means that employers can use their discretion when deciding on appropriate wages for their employees.
+There are two exceptions where a minimum wage applies to the industry: cleaners and security guards

 In relation to employment contracts, best practice is that employers draft a clearly-worded written contract.
 All references to salary should be made in Singapore dollars (SGD).